Come Tuesday 21st November and stuff yourself full of knowledge and beer to keep you going over the Christmas break!

 Creating unsocial media in a social media world

 Jonathon Hutchinson | USYD | Online and Social Media Communication

 The contemporary social media environment invites us to take part and stay connected.
 It even encourages us to create media and share the stage with those once sacredly labelled ’the producer’.
 However, amongst all the positive enabling forces of social media, there is a dark anti-social movement emerging that encourages hate speech, vitriol and is threatening lives.
 As a reaction, people are questioning their presence on social media and even deleting their profiles.
 Or are they?
 This presentation looks at some of the current patterns emerging across social media as un-social media, and uses Taylor Swift as a case in point.

 Dr Jonathon Hutchinson (Ph.D.
 2013, ARC Centre of Excellence for Creative Industries and Innovation, QUT) is a lecturer in Online and Social Media Communication at the University of Sydney.
 His research explores Public Service Media, everyday social media use, the role of social media influencers within co-creative environments, and how social media is used in cyber-terrorism.
 He is a trained ethnographer and has been published in many leading national and international journals.

 WHEN: Tuesday 21st of November.
 Doors open at 6:30 for a 7pm start.

 WHERE: Friend In Hand Pub 58 Cowper Street, Glebe.

-TICKETS: General entry is $12, buy tickets here, limited tiks on the door.
+TICKETS: General entry is $12, buy tickets online, limited (but available) tiks on the door.